 The Select has single action brakes that are very easy to set and release with a hand brake located on the right side of the frame lower than the handlebar.
 This brake is sandal and barefoot friendly as it doesn't require feet.
 It is one of the few handbrakes in this review, as this feature is more common on jogging strollers.

 This Baby Jogger has one of the best storage bins in this review.
 It is very large with a maximum allowable weight of 15 lbs!
-It fit our extra-large diaper bag easily and still had room to spare.
+It easily fit our extra-large diaper bag and still had room to spare.
 It is accessible from all sides, with an elastic back and a zippered front.
-It also has a medium size pocket built into the back of the seat.
-This pocket is suitable for small items like keys and phones.
+It also has a medium-sized pocket built into the back of the seat, which is suitable for small items like a pacifier, keys, or a phone.

-The sunshade is the smallest in the Baby Jogger lineup in this review.
+The sunshade is the smallest among the Baby Jogger strollers in our review.
 It is medium in size and has a UV rating of 50+.
-This canopy has extra ventilation and a mesh peek-a-boo window, but the overall size hurt the Select's score in this testing metric, and it's considerably smaller than the sunshade on the BOB Revolution Flex 3.0.
+This canopy has extra ventilation and a mesh peek-a-boo window.
+Still, the overall size hurt the Select's score in this testing metric, and it's considerably smaller than the sunshade on the BOB Revolution Flex 3.0.

 Car Seat Compatibility